 What does residential solar cost in 2026?

-Per the Solar Energy Industries Association (SEIA) data, residential solar in 2026 averages $2.50 to $3.50 per watt installed before incentives.
-A typical 6 kW system runs $15,000 to $21,000.
-A 10 kW system runs $25,000 to $35,000.
-After the 30% federal Investment Tax Credit (ITC), the net cost drops by roughly 30%, putting a 10 kW system at $17,500 to $24,500.
+Per Solar Energy Industries Association (SEIA) data, residential solar in 2026 averages $2.50 to $3.50 per watt installed.
+A typical 6 kW system runs $15,000 to $21,000 and a 10 kW system runs $25,000 to $35,000.
+These are the prices a homeowner pays out of pocket: the 30% federal residential solar tax credit (Section 25D) expired on December 31, 2025, so there is no longer a federal credit to subtract from the gross cost for systems installed in 2026.

 Why use HELOC instead of a solar-specific loan?

-HELOC rates as of May 2026 typically run 7.0% to 8.5%.
+HELOC rates as of June 2026 typically run 7.0% to 8.5%.
 Solar-specific loans (Sunrun, Sunnova, GreenSky, GoodLeap) typically run 7% to 12% with dealer fees of 15% to 25% baked into the system cost.
 Net of dealer fees, a HELOC at 7.02% usually beats solar-specific financing on total cost.
 The HELOC also has no installer markup, so the underlying system cost is lower.

 Is HELOC interest tax-deductible for solar?